What Type of Cookie Consent Solution Does Your Website Need?

 Different website platforms often need different cookie consent setup methods.

+The first step is simple.
+Identify what kind of website you have.
 Your platform affects how the cookie consent solution should be installed and managed.

 WordPress